Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Black Box Testing

 Black box testing doesn’t consider the internal code structure.
 With black box testing, only the inputs and outputs matter.
-A tester should not have prior knowledge about the application and should not be given any form of documentation.
-The goal is to see how useable the application is when somebody tries to use the application for the first time.
+A tester doesn’t have prior knowledge about the application and also doesn’t need any documentation.
+The goal is to see how usable the application is when somebody tries to use the application for the first time.

 Black box testing aims to find errors in the following categories: